LOGIN

 Description:

 This award recognizes a junior faculty with their primary appointment outside of the United States or Canada with exemplary achievements in a scientific area of interest to the Assembly and who demonstrates clear promise for a future of sustained productivity.
+Nominees from low-middle income countries are encouraged, and nominators should describe the environment of the nominee.
 The awardee will be honored at the CC Assembly gathering at the ATS International Conference.
 There is a small monetary award for this recognition (note: this will not cover expenses of travel to the meeting).

 Criteria: